hannesdelbeke/brain/Unity local manifest issue.md

 Otherwise non-dev teams won't be allowed to submit their own tools without slow reviews from the dev team, in fear of breaking the project for everyone.

 ### Challenge
 The challenge is to still allow pulling changes in the manifest while maintaining local changes.
-A basic merge is not sufficient usually, and requires to much technical knowledge, so can't be used by e.g. artists.
+A basic merge is not sufficient usually, requiring technical knowledge, so can't be used by e.g. artists.
 ### Proposal
 Create a local package that adds other local packages https://docs.unity3d.com/Manual/upm-localpath.html